camilne9/election_analytics_blog/posts/polling.md

 ![image of state poll accuracy by month](../figures/state_poll_accuracy.png)

 # Analysis of Plots
 We observe that **when the election is far away, national polling gives a better indication** for who will win the election and **when the election is close, the state polling gives a better indication** of who will win the election.
-Over time the national polling data converges on the correct two-party vote, but it does not converge very much.
+Over time the national polling data moves towards on the correct two-party vote, but it does not converge very much.
 In contrast, long before the election, the state polling does not give a very good prediction of the result, but it converges dramatically as the election approaches.
 This result is likely the result of the distortion caused by the electoral college system.
 Since a candidate can lose the election with a higher two-party vote share, *the* ***location*** *of the votes they earn is highly relevant in addition to the quantity*.

 # Model
 Based on the results of our analysis, we see that we should increase the weighting we give to state polls as we get closer to the election.
 From this concept we can create the predictive model: